Manifestly Covariant Polynomial M5-brane Lagrangians: A Polynomial M5-brane Lagrangian with Field

-If one wishes to incorporate $E_P$ in the above derivation, we can substitute the expression for $da\w B$ from the equation ${*}\i_{\pa a}E_P=0\,$ into eq. \eqref{E_B_in_E_A}.
-Then we apply gauge transformations \eqref{AB_trans_H12} and \eqref{P_trans_H12} along similar lines as above.
-Alternatively we can plug the solution for $B$ (which we get on solving $E_P=0$) into relation \eqref{1selfdual_H12}.
+If one wishes to incorporate $E_K$ in the above derivation, the expression for $da\w B$ in the equation ${*}\i_{\pa a}E_K=0\,$ can be substituted into eq. \eqref{E_B_in_E_A}.
+Then gauge transformations \eqref{AB_trans_H12} and \eqref{B_trans_H12} can be applied along similar lines as above.
+Alternatively the solution for $B$ (which we get on solving $E_K=0$) can be plugged into relation \eqref{1selfdual_H12}.
 Using either of these two ways, we arrive at